 More people are killed or injured in domestic disputes when leaving their relationship (or in the two months after leaving) than at any other time.”

 If you want to leave, please get our advice in Back From the Looking Glass first on how to do this safely and get closure.
 You need to consider that moving somewhere else may put you on even less sure footing than you are already and is no guarantee the fighting will cease or that you will be safer.
 Instead statistics show that it will often make the fighting worse and leave your children in more danger.

 You may be able to get away, but will your children be safe visiting your partner without you there to supervise?
 And what about the potential abuse down the line from step parents?
 I am not telling you to leave or stay.
 What I am saying is that this is not an easy problem to solve and you need to be careful whose advice you listen to and make sure you think this through carefully.

 When it comes to you and your children’s safety, statistics show the main issue is NOT whether you leave or stay.
 The main issue is that you resolve the conflict.
 Statistically the best result for your children is that you resolve the conflict and stay together, so of course that is a great thing to aim for if possible.
 The worst outcome (statistically) is if you divorce and don’t resolve the conflict, so really this should be a last resort option that is executed with extreme caution.
-In between best and worst are two other options; one, that you resolve the conflict and leave (the second best option); or two that you stay together and not resolve the conflict (the second worst option).

 If you understand this you will see that people who tell you to stop trying to resolve the conflict and just leave, are telling you to settle for the worst possible option for you and your children’s safety and well being, without giving you advice on any other ways of dealing with this.
 Leaving without resolving the conflict may end up the only option left after trying everything else, but if this ends up the case you will need our help and advice more than anyone!